MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/server-management.md

 ms.service: Server Management
 ---

-# Azure Server Management modules for Node.js
+# Azure Server Management module for Node.js

 ## Overview

+The Azure Server Manager allows you to manage nodes, gateways, sessions, and PowerShell commands and sessions.

+> [!WARNING]
+> This API is deprecated in favor of using the [Azure Resource Manager](/nodejs/api/overview/azure/resources), and it may not work with all services.

-## Install the modules with npm
+## Install the module with npm

-Use npm to install the Azure Server Management modules for Node.js
+Use npm to install the Azure Server Management module for Node.js

 ### Management

 ```bash
 npm install azure-arm-servermanagement
 ```

 ##Example